 What’s the DNA of an Ideal APM Solution?

-Minimally, most pundits agree a comprehensive APM solution should provide visibility across legacy, modern applications and other heterogeneous environments, and support flexible deployment models: on-premises, software as a service (SaaS), hybrid, and so on.
+Minimally, most pundits agree a comprehensive APM solution should provide visibility across legacy, modern applications and other heterogeneous environments, and should support flexible deployment models: on-premises, software as a service (SaaS), hybrid, and so on.

 Depending on your organization’s IT roadmap, the solution could help facilitate and accelerate your digital transformation initiatives.